paulocymbaum/paulocymbaum/README.md

   - Allows developers to seamlessly download and build the Flutter webapp locally across **Dev, Staging, and Production** environments.
   - Ensures consistency for sandbox development and performance testing while maintaining innovation and agility.

+### 💻 Prompt-To-App Prompt Generator
+*Aims to investigate the context to generate the best prompt for Vibe Coding or AI Spec Coding with Kiro / Cursor / Github Copilot.*

+- **An AI chatbot** that is instructed to investigate the product idea to get the relevant variables to define the best architecture and generate a final prompt.
+  - Ensures the final prompt defines scalability, product features, design aspects, system design, architecture, tech stack based on the previous investigation.
+  - Chat Memory per session using duckDB and RAG ensuring seamless long context conversations.
+  - Seamless UI/UX showing a checklist of acquired contexts that are relevant to the final prompt.
+  - Implemented using Langchain, Langraph, Langsmith, Python to run a stateful chatbot with long context capacity that delivers real business value.
+  - This will ensure reduction of token cost on Vibe Coding Prototyping and Spec Development using Agentic IDE development.

 ---

 <h2>🎓 Formal Education</h2>